This classic and comforting Instant Pot Chicken Noodle soup prepared easily in a single pot with simple seasonings and a flavorful broth!

 - 2 lbs. bone-in chicken breasts, skin on, if possible.

 - 2 cups uncooked egg noodles

 - Turn on the Sauté setting on the Instant Pot and melt the butter.
 Add the diced onion, celery, and carrots and stir until the onions become soft and translucent, about 5 minutes.
-Add the seasonings and stir to combine.
-Pour in the chicken broth and stir.
-Add the chicken breasts, then add the water.
+Add the parsley, basil, oregano, thyme, mustard powder, turmeric, salt, pepper, hot sauce, soy sauce, and chicken broth, Stir to combine, then add the chicken.

 - Close the Instant Pot and ensure the pressure release valve is closed.
 Select the Pressure Cook button and set the timer to 11 minutes for bone-in chicken breasts.
 If frozen, cook for 17 minutes.
 If using boneless, cook for 8 minutes for fresh, and 14 minutes for frozen.

 - If time allows, let the pressure release naturally, otherwise do a quick release.
 (I like to give the chicken enough time to really flavor the soup.)

 - Open the Instant Pot and use tongs to carefully remove the chicken and place it on a cutting board.

 - Select the Sauté button on the Instant Pot and add the frozen green beans and egg noodles.
 The noodles will need about 7 minutes to cook.
 (Refer to package.)
 Note: If you expect leftovers, I recommend cooking the noodles separately and adding them directly to serving bowls as they absorb a lot of broth during storage.

 - Use two forks to shred the chicken and place the meat back in to the Instant Pot.
 Discard the remains.

 - You can't taste the hot sauce or the soy sauce in this recipe, they act as flavor enhancers.